darya134/Data_analytics/03. Exploratory data analysis/README.md

 ## Task

-Identified the key parameters that determine the market value of real estate.
+Your task is to set the parameters for determining the market value of real estate.
+You will find an archive of advertisements for apartments that have been for sale for several years.

 ## Python libraries